benstew/awesome-mental-health/README.md

 Based on some ongoing conversations with family/friends, adventures into the bowels of Reddit, and the constant battering of news (and misinformation), a common pattern emerged: The stress and unknown circumstances of current events is taking an extreme toll on all our mental wellbeing.

+*The best way out is always through.* - Robert Frost

 ## Table of Contents
 - [What is it?](#what-is-it)
 - [Goal](#goal)